-UPDATE 4-Three Japanese evacuees from Wuhan test positive for virus, 2 had no symptoms
+UPDATE 5-Three Japanese evacuees from Wuhan test positive for virus, 2 had no symptoms

 “The concern is of the impact that the situation could have on China’s economy and the knock on that will have on things like air cargo,” ANA Executive Vice President Ichiro Fukuzawa told a news conference after the release of quarterly earnings.

 Moody’s rating service said the economic risk to China’s neighbours was likely to be greater than from SARS.
-(Reporting by Chang-Ran Kim, Ami Miyazaki and Kiyoshi Takenaka, Ju-min Park, Naomi Tajitsu, Tim Kelly, Tetsushi Kajimoto and Elaine Lies; Writing by Linda Sieg; Editing by Sam Holmes, Robert Birsel and Alex Richardson)
+(Reporting by Chang-Ran Kim, Ami Miyazaki and Kiyoshi Takenaka, Ju-min Park, Naomi Tajitsu, Tim Kelly, Tetsushi Kajimoto, Elaine Lies and David Dolan; Writing by Linda Sieg; Editing by Sam Holmes, Robert Birsel and Alex Richardson)